Fred-Parker/Fred-Parker/README.md

 Since early 2025 - I've been learning to **problem-solve through code** alongside **front-end web development** (*Javascript, HTML*) in a brand-new coding bootcamp with the educational coding platform **[Exercism](https://exercism.org/dashboard)**, and *I've loved every minute of it*!

-I'm also training as a **Data Technician/Analyst with [JustIT](https://www.justit.co.uk/)**, working towards a **Level 3 Diploma in IT & Data Analysis Skills**.
+I have also trained as a **Data Technician/Analyst with [JustIT](https://www.justit.co.uk/)**, acheiving a **Level 3 Diploma in IT & Data Analysis Skills**.
 I've developed my experience and skills in analysis and data visualisation through **PowerBI, Tableau, Azure, and Python**.

 My journey is *only just beginning*, and I'm constantly **learning and growing**.
 Check out my repos (*coming soon*!) for my projects on data-analytics and front-end web development.
 Feel free to explore my work and connect - **I'd love to share my progress with you!** 🫡